sandialabs/snl-quest/README.md

 > I'm getting solver errors/QuESt is crashing when building optimization models.
 How can I fix that?

 Our experience indicates that most crashes are due to data issues.
 For example, data for a month is missing unexpectedly, disallowing the model building process from completing.
 We make every effort to limit these incidents from happening, but it is difficult to perfectly predict the data that we need to design around.
 We will try to handle these exceptions as best we can as we learn more about the common situations.

-> The appearance of GUI elements in QuESt do not appear correct/The window does not display properly/The window is too big for my display/I cannot click or interact with the UI properly.

-QuESt is designed to be displayed at minimum resolution of 1600x900.

-There are a number of possible reasons for display issues, but the most likely reason is due to operating system scaling.
-For example, Windows 10 has a feature that scales the appearance of display elements, usually to assist with higher resolution displays.
-For example, if scaling is set to 125% in Windows, this will scale the QuESt window to be too big for the display (on a 1920x1080 resolution display).

-Scaling may also have the effect of confusing Kivy of where a UI element is and where it is displayed; e.g., you may be clicking where a button appears to be, but the scaling causes Kivy to not "detect" that you are pressing the button.

-So far, this issue has been observed on a variety of laptops of both Windows and OSX varieties.
-Our suggestion is to disable OS level scaling or to connect to an external display and try to launch QuESt on it.

 > An electricity market area I want to do analysis on isn't available.
 When will it be available?